 I'd asked him to take Valentine's Day evening off from work, and he "forgot."
 At dinner the following night, he gave me a stuffed animal.
 It was Hallmark's special that year: a bear with a hollowed out stomach that could conceal a jewelry box or other surprise.
 There was nothing inside; James hadn't even removed the paper wadding.
 It's the thought that counts in any gift, and this one said: "I didn't bother to open the obvious zipper or even wonder why it was there."

-I'm not one for angry outbursts, so I waited a few days before sitting James down for a talk.
+I'm not one for angry outbursts so I waited a few days before sitting James down for a talk.
 I told him that after six months I needed to know where our relationship was going.
-He admitted that I deserved clarity, strongly hinted that he want to stay together, and promised to call me in a couple of days.
+He admitted that I deserved clarity, strongly hinted that he wanted to stay together and promised to call me in a couple of days.
 I never heard from him again.
 After about a week, I left a message on his answering machine, officially ending whatever it was we had.